ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

   The Network Mapper
 ```

-**Answer:** apt search calls it "The Network Mapper" - used for probing hosts, checking open ports, and seeing what services are running.
+apt search calls it "The Network Mapper" - used for probing hosts, checking open ports, and seeing what services are running.

 ---

-## Part 12 - Putting it together
+## Part 12

 ## Q38 - Paste the commands you used.